 In New Brunswick, the end of a fixed term lease is a valid reason to terminate the tenancy.
 The contract is concluded on the date specified in the lease.
 The tenant does not automatically have the right to continue renting the premises after that date unless the tenant negotiates in advance to extend the tenancy or the landlord accepts payment in exchange for renting the premises once the fixed-term tenancy has ended.

 No notice is required to terminate a lease if it ends on a specific date; a lease for a fixed term ends automatically at the end of the term.
 To end a month-to-month tenancy, one month notice is required; in a year-to-year, 3 month's notice prior to the anniversary date is required.
 To terminate a long-term tenancy (5 or more years), the tenant must serve one month’s notice.

 For the Landlord, 3 months’ notice is required and a reason is needed for the tenancy to be terminated.
 Reasons include but are not limited to: a family member moving in, a major renovation, or the building changes to commercial use or recreational use.
 A landlord may also terminate for "cause" which would include such items as:

 - rental arrears

 - damage to the property

 Assignments and Sublets

-In New Brunswick a sublet, or a situation in which the original tenant will be returning to the premises, is considered a partial assignments.
+In New Brunswick a sublet, or a situation in which the original tenant will be returning to the premises, is considered a partial assignment.
 The lease agreement can restrict a tenant's ability to sublet the unit.
-Whether the assignment is for all or part of the remaining term of the lease, a lease agreement can provide that the tenant may not assign, or may assign only with the consent of the landlord.
+The lease agreement can provide that the tenant may not assign, or may assign only with the consent of the landlord.
 The consent cannot be unreasonably withheld.
 A lease agreement may also provide that the tenant may assign the unit.
-If the lease does not address the issue the tenant may assign.
-If there is no lease then the province’s Residential Lease applies and the tenant may assign.
+If the lease does not address the issue, the tenant may assign.
+If there is no lease, then the province’s Residential Lease applies and the tenant may assign.